 None of the following persons shall be qualified to be appointed or act as liquidator of a company:

-An application for leave under (b) shall be supported by such evidence as the court may require.
-(Section 635 Companies Act 2014).
+An application for leave under (b) shall be supported by such evidence as the court may require, as detailed in Section 635 Companies Act 2014.
 If, while acting as liquidator of a company, a person ceases to be qualified to so act, the person shall vacate his or her office.

 An auditor of a company cannot also be the liquidator to the company.
-References to (a) to (e) under section 635 Companies Act 2014, includes reference to:
+References to (a) to (e) under Section 635 of the Companies Act 2014, includes reference to: